mgozdal/php-ews/README.md

 __This is a forked version__ of the original GitHub project at [jamesiarmes/php-ews](/jamesiarmes/php-ews) to bring Composer installation, namespaces and PSR-0 autoloading of classes.

+__Yet Another Fork__ Noticed a few changes with the exchange server i was working with and made it up to spec to our server.
+Also improved some docblocks.
+All probably due to some minor exchange server version mismatch.

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/adamelso/php-ews/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/adamelso/php-ews/?branch=master)